joesghub/ec2-remediation-system/README.md

 I had been advised to move my article into the **"IT" Knowledge Base** since it was the only one the AI Search Custom could find.

-That advice worked—but I finally understood why:
+That advice worked at the time, but now I finally understood why:
 The **Service Portal Default Search Application** didn’t include the "Knowledge" KB as a source!

 After adding the "Knowledge" KB to the Search Sources, the article became searchable.